TaygaHoshi/tt-project/Lists/List of Status Effects.md

 	(1 + potency/2) penalty on Evasion and initiative.
 	Does not stack.
 If target is already slowed, only the one with higher potency applies.

+**Soaked**
+	Soaked creatures receive more damage from lightning attacks.
+	Does not stack.
+If target is already soaked, only the one with higher potency applies.

 ---
 # Harming Effects
 **Bleeding**